An intimate and honest story of what it's like to be part of a 4th generation family business and why Families in Business was bourne.

 FIB showed me that the pain I had endured was now going to be of benefit and use.
 Suddenly everything fell into place and I am now the chief executive for this truly unique organisation that rather than offering fluff to family business it delivers real impact for day to day support in every sense of the word.
 The work that we undertake is exceptional and tackles all aspects of ‘support’ – as you would expect in a world of challenge and uncertainty.
 Not only have I found my dream job but I know the Savekers’ legacy is alive and well – and if I can help just one family in business then it’s all been worth it.
 The dots are joining before my eyes.
 To do this with the support of my family is a privilege.

 The next step of the journey is to develop the concept outside of the UK and to build on the understanding and foundation created.
 This is primarily around GLAS.
-I hold the view that my experience of working in and along side family enterprises has helped me to develop a system and framework to unlock businesses and live better lives.
-The lessons are extreme in a family business - of family and team dynamics through to business and influence - and so I can use these to better help non family organisations through the Global System.
+I hold the view that my experience of working in and along side family enterprises has helped me to develop a system and framework to unlock businesses and live better lives - in a far greater way then just family businesses.
+The lessons are extreme in a family business - of family and team dynamics through to business and influence - and so I can use these to better help non family organisations through the Global Life Alignment System of which FIB is an official license holeder.

 It is a known fact that in the States, businesses failing are seen as a badge of honour and I love that.
 Peter Jones, Richard Branson, Steve Jobs – so many highly visible business people have been through losses and failures.
 Entrepreneurs bounce well.
 Again, it’s why I’m proud of my badge and membership of the ‘club’.
 Failure isn’t something I accept and just as with a broken marriage, it’s not FAILURE it’s just part of a journey.